harding/old-docs-history-bitcoin.org/en/developer-guide.md

 4. High: corrects up to 30% damage but results in approximately 26% larger images over low-level damage correction.

-The error correction is combined with a checksum to ensure the QR code cannot be successfully decoded with data missing or accidentally altered, so your applications should choose the appropriate level of error correction based on the space you have available to display the code.
+The error correction is combined with a checksum to ensure the Bitcoin QR code cannot be successfully decoded with data missing or accidentally altered, so your applications should choose the appropriate level of error correction based on the space you have available to display the code.